Adriano Nicot: Artwork and analysis

 Nicot is a Neoexpressionist.
 His style is a distinct exponent of the movement that has become known for elements such as rejecting the use of sharp, clear lines and instead using often tenebrous color and texture to define form.
 He creates works that are somber and psychological in nature, often painting haunting portraits depicting real or imagined subjects as well as mythological and spiritual themes.
 His works often use a main color as a backdrop to set an ambience for the subject matter and then builds upon it with secondary accent colors to enhance the central figure(s).
 While mainly known for figurative work, Nicot also occasionally paints nonrepresentational abstract pieces, though color and texture remain his defining hallmark characteristics within them.
 Nicot works in mixed media (oil, acrylic, charcoal) on paper and canvas, as well as occasional engraved works.

 Nicot describes his creative process as highly experimental.
 In interviews as well as artist statements, Nicot has explained that he never plans his pieces before beginning them and instead allows them to develop in their own spontaneous and intuitive manner.
 His finished works are meant to evoke inner-reflection in the viewer.
 To achieve this, Nicot refers to a “transparent spirituality” — a term for his art coined by Manuel Vidal — in his work that he says infuses all of himself into his work, drawing from his “inner world” of dreams, emotion, the unconscious, as well as intellect.
 He has summarized his painting method as follows: “the creation of a work of art is having traveled various roads through experimentation, until reaching the culmination of an organic art form through figurative-expressionist abstraction, emphasizing the values and riches of the textures and relief of non-conventional art forms.”
 Nicot further clarified that his art seeks to “deliver a marked message of color, strength, highs and lows.”
 He has cited his mentor Antonia Eiriz, the Spanish painter Francisco Goya, and prehistoric art as major influences and inspirations for his work.
-Other influences he would credit include Manuel Vidal, Rufino Tamayo, Fernando de Szyszlo and aboriginal Australian art.
+Other influences he would credit include Manuel Vidal, Nelson Dominguez, Rufino Tamayo, Fernando de Szyszlo and aboriginal Australian art.